 - More Manageable: Turn multiple credit card debts and personal loans into a single, manageable debt.
 Not only does this make things easier, but it reduces the risk of fees, penalties, and other issues.

 - Several Options: There are a few ways that you can initiate a debt consolidation loan, from a balance transfer credit card to a debt management program.
 These options will suit different types of debt.

 - You Don’t Need Good Credit: Debt management programs are aimed at borrowers with poor credit, while many debt consolidation loans and balance transfers can help those with middling credit scores.

 Debt settlement programs often ask that you stop making payments.
 There are a couple of reasons for this.
 Firstly, as discussed already, more missed payments and derogatory marks mean your creditors are more likely to accept settlement offers.
 Secondly, by missing those monthly payments you can increase your disposable income and use all extra funds to pay the settlements.

 This can do some serious damage to your FICO Score.
-What’s more, a settled debt is not as good as a fully paid debt and will have a negative effect on your credit score.
-It won’t be as damaging as bankruptcy, however, and if you already have those derogatory marks on your credit report then debt settlement won’t do much more damage.
+What’s more, a settled debt is not as good as a fully paid debt and may have a negative effect on your credit score.
+It may not be as damaging as bankruptcy, however, and if you already have those derogatory marks on your credit report then debt settlement may not do much more damage.

 How Debt Consolidation Affects Your Credit